 - A speeding conviction that may cause your insurance rates to increase

 - Failure to pay a DRA will result in a license suspension

-We advise against simply mailing in a guilty plea without exploring your opportunity to seek a reduction.
-Our goal is to minimize the affect of your New York traffic ticket.
-If you are licensed to drive in Pennsylvania and have received a speeding or other traffic ticket in New York call (315) 364-1155 to speak to an attorney to help you minimize the impact of that ticket in NY and at home.
+We advise against simply mailing in a guilty pleawithout exploring your opportunity to seek a reduction of the charge.
+If you are licensed in Pennsylvania and have received a speeding or other traffic ticket in New York please call (315) 364-1155 to speak to an attorney to help you minimize the impact of that ticket in NY and at home.